castorini/pyserini/docs/experiments-nfcorpus.md

 With the flat index here, we're performing brute-force computation of dot products (albeit in parallel and with batching).
 As a result, we are performing _exact_ search, i.e., we are finding the _exact_ top-_k_ documents that have the highest dot products.

-The above retrieval command takes roughly XX minutes on a modern laptop.
+The above retrieval command takes only a few minutes on a modern laptop.

 ## Evaluation